Lion's Tooth

 Calling all horror fans!
 Threads book event

-Bob Mielke and DieDieBooks co-founder Nick Toti
+With author Bob Mielke and DieDieBooks co-founder Nick Toti

 Lion’s Tooth is so pleased to host an event for the very first title from DieDieBooks, specialized in book-length studies on horror films.
 Each book covers a specific movie and is written by a different author in a personal, idiosyncratic and obsessively researched style.